ethcluj/Ethereum-for-Everyone-ETHCluj-2025-Book/en/05-smart-contracts.md

 ---

 ## 📄 What Is a Smart Contract?
+//(all these should be explained with Real-World Analogies Blockchain-Global database with no admin etc...)

 A **smart contract** is a piece of code deployed on the blockchain that runs automatically when conditions are met.

 > 🧃 Think of it like a **vending machine**:
 > Insert token → check if valid → dispense product → done.
 > No middleman.
 No delays.
-Just rules in code.
+Just rules in code but decentralized.

----

-### 🧠 Real-World Use Cases
-//(all these should be explained with Real-World Analogies Blockchain-Global database with no admin etc...)

-Smart contracts bring automation and transparency to many domains:

-#### 🏡 Real Estate Tokenization
-- Turn a property into **100 tokens**, each representing 1% ownership.
-- Sell fractions globally, with transfer logic handled by a smart contract.

-#### 🎨 Digital Art & NFTs
-- Artists mint their work as **NFTs**, which are unique, trackable tokens.
-- Smart contracts handle royalties and ownership automatically.

-#### 🚚 Supply Chain
-- Products scanned at each checkpoint.
-- Data stored on-chain via smart contracts = audit trail.

-#### 👨‍⚖️ Escrow & Payments
-- Freelance platforms can use contracts to release payments **only when conditions are met**, no human arbitrator needed.

-> ✅ All these rely on one key thing: **tokenization** – turning physical or digital rights into programmable assets.

 ---